 The Place de la Concorde is one of the major public squares in Paris.
 Measuring 8.64 hectares in area, it is the largest square in the French capital.
 It was here that the guillotine was used for executions during the French Revolution.

 To the west of The Place is the famous Champs-Elysees and to the east are the Tulleries Gardens.
 At the centre of The Place is a giant obelisk which was donated by the Egyptian government to France in nineteenth century.
 It weighs a whopping 250 metric tons.

 The Louvre Museum is one of the biggest and best-known museums in the world.
 Louvre Palace in the heart of Paris accommodates the museum.
 It is a must-visit for anyone with an interest in art.

 The museum is open every day except Tuesday.
-It is advisable to book tickets in advance as serpentine queues can be seen in front of the ticket counters.
+It is advisable to book tickets in advance as serpentine queues are a familiar sight in front of the ticket counters.